Orders

 Important: execute_payment: true requires a payment method.
 You must include either payment_method_id (for saved methods) or payment_method_data (for new methods) in the same request.
 Without a payment method, there's nothing to execute.

 Neither flag – Order stays in preparing state.
-Finalize later by calling /orders/finalize or /orders/pay.
+Finalize later by calling the Finalize an Order endpoint or the Pay for an Order endpoint.

 The key distinction: finalize makes the order immutable and generates the invoice. execute_payment does both of those AND starts payment execution.
 Since execution requires a payment method, you must provide one when using execute_payment: true.